PRiME-project/PRiMEStereoMatch/README.md

 <a name="Ttofis2014">[Ttofis2014]</a>: C. Ttofis and T. Theocharides, High-quality real-time hardware stereo matching based on guided image filtering, in Design, Automation and Test in Europe Conference and Exhibition (DATE), Dresden, 2014.

 <a name="He2012">[He2012]</a>: K. He, J. Sun and X. Tang, Guided Image Filtering, Pattern Analysis and Machine Intelligence, IEEE Transactions on, pp. 1397-1409, 02 October 2012.

+### License

+This software is released under the BSD 3 Clause License.
+See LICENSE.txt for details.